halilxibrahim/halilxibrahim/README.md

 ### 📘 About Me
 ### Hi there 👋, I am [Halil ibrahim](https://www.linkedin.com/in/halilxibrahim/),
 I'm a Front End Developer.
-A Sofware Developer specializing in Front End, and Mobile(React Native) Development.
+A Sofware Developer specializing in Front End Development.Learning  İOS development.
 I'm a technical writer on Software and Aerospace.

 - 📝 I regularly write articles on [My Medium Page](https://medium.com/@halilxibrahim)